 Instead of the traditional management requirements of a multilevel approval process during pay runs, a cloud payroll solution can save time and reduce this down to a single level of approval because the software interprets pay conditions and entitlements and applies them to each pay run.

-And if coupled with time and attendance software to track hours, you can manage attendance in real-time without cross-checking timesheets with rosters.
+And if coupled with time and attendance software, such as NoahFace, to track hours, you can manage attendance in real-time without cross-checking timesheets with rosters.
 Some software solutions even have employee self-service portals so your staff can manage their rosters.

 Cloud payroll software will also make the necessary employee deductions (for their net pay), calculate tax obligations, organise superannuation contributions and seamlessly sync with government reporting functionalities such as Single Touch Payroll.